Financial-Times/notifications-monitor/README.md

 `sbt stage`

-Then run the generated executable script from `target/universal/stage/bin/notifications-monitor_2.12-1.0.0.jar`
+Then run the generated executable script from `target/universal/stage/bin/notifications-monitor`

-Or use the init.d service that's should be installed on the production machine: `sudo service notifications-monitor start`
+Or use the init.d service that's should be installed on the production machine:

+`sudo /etc/init.d/notifications-monitor start`
+`sudo /etc/init.d/notifications-monitor stop`